I Need A Vita Now!

 5. Description of your responsibilities and list of accomplishments, if any.

-2. Write job descriptions smart
+2. Develop role descriptions smart

 1. Use strong action verbs in your resume.
-Overuse of ‘led’ and ‘managed’ makes your resume look dull and unimpressive.
+Overuse of ‘led’ and ‘managed’ makes your CV look dull and unimpressive.
 When you use a variety of powerful, high-impact words, on the contrary, it highlights your contribution to the employer’s success.

 2. Use Problem-Action-Result approach.
 The same information given in different forms makes different effects on the reader.
 Compare the statement “Implemented new marketing campaign” with this one “Launched a social media marketing campaign resulting in customer retention growth by 27%”.
 Which one makes you want to hire the candidate?
 In other words, you need to be detailed about your actions and provide evidence with figures whenever possible.